raiven77/githubbasics/README.md

 `git push origin [name of branch]` - pushes the changes in your local repository aka on computer to the remote repository aka on github
-`git pull origin [name of branch]` - pulls the changes in a remote repo to your own local repo `git clone [link for repo]`- clones a remote repo to your local folder
+`git pull origin [name of branch]` - pulls the changes in a remote repo to your own local repo `git clone [link for repo]`- clones a remote repo to your local folder `git checkout [name of branch]`-switch to the new branch name provided in your git repository.
+This will create a new branch if the name provided doest exist `git branch`-this lists the branch on your repository to your local folder `git log`-shows all backup created in the repository